Zehua-Chen/swift-argparse/README.md

 Each command is associated with an array of strings known as the command's path.
 In the above example, the path will be `["app", "generate"]`

+## Help Information

+Help information is printed under these conditions

+- Options contains "--help"
+- An exception is thrown

+Syntax errors would be still printed, but without the full help information

 ## Implementation